-The seventh day was set aside for all mankind at Creation.
-After making the entire universe, God created the Sabbath by his own example of resting!
+The seventh day Sabbath was set aside for all mankind at Creation.
+After making the entire universe, God created this time of worship by his own example of resting!
 He personally blessed it by giving it his undivided attention.
-This period is so important that it is the ONLY day in the Bible given a name (and not merely referred to by a number).
+The Sabbath is so important that it is the only day in the Bible given a name (and not merely referred to by a number).

 Jesus kept it